California Community Colleges Boost Summer Programs, Thanks to More Funding

 Locating the Extra Classes

 One of the departments happiest about the additions at Diablo Valley is the horticulture department, which has been forced to shut down the past two summers.
 This has left no one on the campus to care for the plants grown by the students during the regular school year.
-Those that have not been sold in the spring often meet a dire end during the long summer months.
+Those not sold in the spring often meet a dire end during the long summer months.
 Students are also pleased to spend their summer months working in the horticulture department this year.

 In addition to more summer classes, many community colleges in the state also have plans to provide more options for students heading to class this fall.
-However, college officials in the state warn that while the schools are enjoying and upward trend, they still have a long way to go.
+However, college officials in the state warn that while the schools are enjoying an upward trend, they still have a long way to go.

 “While the increase in summer courses is a positive trend, it will take years for the community college system to make up for the $1.5 billion in cuts that forced colleges to turn away 600,000 students over the past five years,” Chancellor Harris told The Reporter.
 “We are not out of the woods by a long shot.”